Due to busy postal services, we recommend ordering your Christmas gifts before December 19. Shop Christmasgifts 🎄

 During the economic crisis of the 1970s, which hit the Swiss watch industry hard, a new threat came with the arrival and popularity of Asian quartz watches.
 In 1983 Nicolas G. Hayek ensured that the SSIH merged with the ASUAG (Allgemeine Schweizerische Uhrenindustrie AG).
 This merger formed the foundation of the Swatch Group of which Tissot is still a part.

-Today, the Swatch Group is the largest watch producer and distributor in the world and is still based in Le Locle, Switzerland.
-It is not surprising that one of Tissot’s most enduring watch models is called LeLocle.
+Today, the Swatch Group is the largest watch manufacturer and distributor in the world and is still based in Le Locle, Switzerland.
+It is not surprising that one of the best-selling classic Tissot watches is called Le Locle.

 In addition to their extensive collection of classic watches, Tissot is also famous for its many innovations.
 In 1853, the brand introduced the first mass-produced pocket watch and the first pocket watch with two time zones.
 Tissot was also the first watch manufacturer to make watches from plastic (which would later form the basis for Swatch watches), stone, mother-of-pearl and wood.
 In 1999, Tissot introduced its first touchscreen watch, the world famous T-Touch watch.
 Watches with this technology feature a touch-sensitive sapphire crystal to operate the various functions, such as compass, barometer, altimeter and thermometer.
 The T-Touch series is still part of the current Tissot watch collection.

 Tissot releases a Limited Edition Moto GP watch every year.
 Created in collaboration with motorcycle mechanics and motorcyclists, Tissot's MotoGP watches are the epitome of speed and excitement in watch form.